bradleyboehmke/bradleyboehmke/_posts/2017-01-01-an-assessment-of-u-s-savings-rates.md

 ### Creating Tidy Data

 Once the basic data has been acquired we need to pre-process it to get the data into a [tidy format](http://vita.had.co.nz/papers/tidy-data.html).
 This includes removing punctuations, changing the income and expenditure data from character to a numeric data type, reducing the data sets to the same time period (1997-2014), making sure the common variables share the same names, and changing the data from a wide format to a long format.
-Once this has been done for both the PCI and PCE data we can merge the clean data frames into one common data frame (titled *data_clean*) and create a new *Savings* variable ($Savings = Income - Expenditures$).
+Once this has been done for both the PCI and PCE data we can merge the clean data frames into one common data frame (titled *data_clean*) and create a new *Savings* variable ($$Savings = Income - Expenditures$$).
 I also remove the District of Columbia location since this is more comparable to metropolitan-level geographic areas than state-level geographic areas.
 We now have the data cleaned, in a tidy format, and ready to analyze as Table 1 illustrates.

 ```r